kurocha/dream-resources/README.md

 Released under the MIT license.

 Copyright, 2016, by [Samuel G. D. Williams](http://www.codeotaku.com/samuel-williams).

+Copyright, 2017, by Samuel Williams.
+All rights reserved.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal